-- 61. Flow is required to apply the following formulas in cells and in the spreadsheet: - 62.
-In response to Question c), Flow stated that:

-"The ducts at issue are part of 2- and 4-bore duct systems, so 5/6-bore and 7-bore system costs are not relevant.
+61. Flow is required to apply the following formulas in cells and in the spreadsheet: • = = = = = = = = = = = = = = = = = = = 62.
+In response to Question c) , Flow stated that: "The ducts at issue are part of 2- and 4-bore duct systems, so 5/6-bore and 7-bore system costs are not relevant.
 With respect to the duct network quantities, we ask Ofreg to clarify how it believes the may be relevant for this calculation."

-63. The Office notes that the values for

-spreadsheet are taken from the cost inputs for) only.
+63. The Office notes that the values for spreadsheet are taken from the cost inputs for only.
 However, the information provided in tab in the FLLRIC model also includes the relevant cost inputs for .

-- 64. In addition, the information provided in in the FLLRIC model contain the total quantity of ducts in km for both , respectively and . - 65.
-The Office believes the spreadsheet could be improved by adding separate cost inputs for both .
-However, requiring any such changes in the spreadsheet would further delay issuing the determination in relation to sub-duct prices, and it is not clear whether the revised cost modelling would provide cost-oriented prices that are materially different to those cost-oriented prices that result from using only the cost inputs for junction in the second prices inputs of the second prices that result from using only the cost inputs for junction inputs of the second prices input prices input
+64. In addition, the information provided in contain the total quantity of ducts in km for both respectively and .
+65. The Office believes the spreadsheet could be improved by adding separate cost inputs for both .
+However, requiring any such changes in the spreadsheet would further delay issuing the determination in relation to sub-duct prices, and it is not clear whether the revised cost modelling would provide cost-oriented prices that are materially different to those cost-oriented prices that result from using only the cost inputs for , as currently applied by Flow.